Am I committing to anything by filling out the enrollment form?

 Can I get a refund for an individual class?

-Refunds can be issued for non-member students after one class has passed.
-After two or more classes have passed, refunds will not be issued because at that point, enrollment for a replacement student will not be possible.
+Refunds can be issued through the first week of classes.
+After Friday at 5PM of the first week of classes, refunds will not be issued because at that point, enrollment for a replacement student will not be possible.
 Registration fees are not refundable.

 What is the adult/child ratio?